gwen-interpreter/gwen/doc/START.md

 equivalent behavioral specification in the form of a plain text feature file.

-Create the following `BasicMath.feature` feature in the `gwen.sample` package in the `src/main/resources` folder:
+Create the following _BasicMath.feature_ file in the _gwen.sample_ package in the _src/main/resources_ folder:

 _BasicMath.feature_
 ```